emersunn/networkTroubleshooting/README.md

 ## Customization

-You can customize the following variables in the script:
+(Optional) You can customize the following variables in the script:

 - host: Default IP address for the ping test (default: "8.8.8.8")
 - domain: Default domain for the DNS resolution test (default: "www.google.com")